phwl/elec3607-lab/labs/lab7-a64/README.md

 ## New Image with GDB Tools

 **Warning: Flashing the image below will erase all data on the storage card.
 Please back up your code and any important files before flashing.
-The new image should support be backward compatible with the old one.**
+The new image should support be backward compatible with the old one.
+It also uses a larger partition so should fix any disk space problems.**

 Download <https://unisyd-my.sharepoint.com/:u:/g/personal/philip_leong_sydney_edu_au/IQCxjiFf3vb4SIkNqp0JavSiAb-yiYmM2oTAY2nuPLdMWgk?e=ZjLHOR> and follow the steps in lab1 to burn the image.